 If you prefer to stick to solid ground, make your way to the Broll of Buscatell.
 Notoriously difficult to find, but well worth the effort, the broll (Catalan for ‘stream’) is nothing more than a mountain spring.
 But through a series of irrigation channels and ditches, it has transformed the land around it into a veritable oasis.
 Imagine a luscious valley filled with flowers and plants and nothing but you and your thoughts.
 Tranquil, secluded… Bliss.

 For some serious relaxation, indulge in a treatment at La Posidonia Spa, named after a special kind of seaweed native to the Mediterranean.
 Perched on a cliff 180 metres above the sea, the spa offers unbeatable views from the Cascadas Suspendidas, a series of 8 pools featuring high pressure hydro jet massages – perfect for resting those weary limbs.

-If you’re done with the soul-searching and you’re ready to reconnect with your fellow health warriors, Ibiza hosts plenty of events not held at Space, Pacha or Amnesia… Probably the biggest is Energy Week (22nd – 28 October 2016), a week-long gathering offering, to name a few: yoga and indoor and outdoor exercise classes; workshops and lectures on holistic health, nutrition and consciousness; a trip to a sunset drumming ritual; and mantra singing circles.
+If you’re done with the soul-searching and you’re ready to reconnect with your fellow health warriors, Ibiza hosts plenty of events not held at Space, Pacha or Amnesia… Probably the biggest is Energy Week (held annually, around the third week of October), a week-long gathering offering, to name a few: yoga and indoor and outdoor exercise classes; workshops and lectures on holistic health, nutrition and consciousness; a trip to a sunset drumming ritual; and mantra singing circles.